-Primary reason Please explain Timber Other, Domtar continuously strives to improve our amount of certified wood fiber products please by working with landowners and our certification partners.
-Due to Domtar's specify limited land ownership, we are are heavily reliant on our supply chain and Supply Chain have limited ability to dictate the amount of certified fiber in our procurement areas.
+Primary reason Please explain Timber products specify Domtar continuously strives to improve our amount of certified wood fiber by working with landowners and our certification partners.
+Due to Domtar's limited land ownership, we are are heavily reliant on our supply chain and have limited ability to dictate the amount of certified fiber in our procurement areas.